eviltester/thingifier/challenger/src/main/resources/content/tutorials/rest-api-basics.md

 ---
 title: REST API - Tutorial
-description: Basic REST API tutorial what they do and how to they work.
+description: Basic REST API tutorial to learn what is a REST API and how they work.
 ---

 # REST API BASICS